Lingcc/Clang-LLVM-tutorial/README.md

 # About #
-This is a collection of tutorials showing off how to use core Clang and LLVM types.
+This is a collection of examples showing off how to use core Clang and LLVM.
 It is based directly on two older tutorials which no longer built due to code rot.
 It will try to make anyone who is interested in LLVM and Clang could dig into them as soon as possible.

 This project forked from [loarabia / Clang-tutorial](https://github.com/loarabia/Clang-tutorial), and extend it for not only more Clang tutorial cases, but also plenty of LLVM tutorials cases, and we have also adjust the source code layout.